flyquasar/AppImageDragDrop/README.md

 ## Features

-- Drag and drop AppImage files for easy management.
+- Drag and drop AppImage files into Applications folder for easy management.
 - Automates adding executing privileges to AppImages and creating .desktop entries.
 - Includes a custom parameter `remove` to easily remove the service.

-## Usage
+## Installation

 1. Clone the repository
    Or download the zip file under the green code button: